Contact Info

 The completion of the Qualifying Exam in the Anthropology is the successful defense of the dissertation proposal.

-Mentored Experience Requirements
+Mentored Experience Requirement

-Doctoral students at Washington University must complete a department-defined Mentored Experience.
-The Mentored Experience Requirement is a doctoral degree milestone that is notated on the student’s transcript when complete.
+Doctoral students, MFA in Writing students, and MFA in Dance students at Washington University must complete a department-defined Mentored Experience Requirement.
+The Mentored Experience Requirement is a degree requirement that is notated on the student's transcript when complete.
 Each department has an established Mentored Experience Implementation Plan in which the number of units that a student must earn through Mentored Teaching Experience(s) and/or Mentored Professional Experience(s) is defined.
-The Mentored Experience Implementation Plans outline how doctoral students within the discipline will be mentored to achieve competencies in teaching at basic and advanced levels.
+Each Mentored Experience Implementation Plan outlines how doctoral students within the discipline will be mentored to achieve competencies in teaching at basic and advanced levels.
 Some departments may elect to include Mentored Professional Experiences as an avenue for completing some units of the Mentored Experience Requirement.
-Doctoral students will enroll in LGS 6XXX Mentored Teaching Experience or LGS 7020 Mentored Professional Experience to signify their progression toward completing the overall Mentored Experience Requirement for the degree.
+Doctoral students will enroll in ASGS 8005 MTE - Assistant in Instruction Experience, ASGS 8010 MTE - Assistant in Instruction Experience, or ASGS 8015 MTE - Assistant in Instruction Experience; ASGS 8020 MTE - Mentored Independent Teaching Experience; or ASGS 8120 MTE - Mentored Professional Experience to signify their progression toward completing the overall Mentored Experience Requirement for the degree.

 The Doctoral Dissertation

-A Research Advisory Committee (RAC) must be created no later than the end of the student’s third year; departments may set shorter timelines (e.g., by the end of the student's second year) for this requirement.
+A Research Advisory Committee (RAC) must be created no later than the end of the student's second year; departments may set shorter timelines (e.g., by the end of the student's third semester) for this requirement.
 As evidence of the mastery of a specific field of knowledge and of the capacity for original scholarly work, each candidate must complete a dissertation that is approved by their RAC.

-Title, Scope & Procedure Form for the dissertation must be signed by the committee members and by the program chair.
-It must be submitted to the Office of Graduate Studies, Arts & Sciences, at least 6 months before the degree is expected to be conferred or before beginning the fifth year of full-time enrollment, whichever is earlier.
+A Title, Scope, and Procedure form for the dissertation must be signed by the committee members and by the program chair.
+It must be submitted to the Office of Graduate Studies, Arts & Sciences, at least one year before the degree is expected to be conferred or before beginning the eighth semester of full-time enrollment, whichever is earlier.

-Doctoral Dissertation Guide & Template that give instructions regarding the format of the dissertation are available on the website of the Office of Graduate Studies, Arts & Sciences.
+A Doctoral Dissertation Guide and a Dissertation Template that give instructions regarding the format of the dissertation are available on the website of the Office of Graduate Studies, Arts & Sciences.
 Both should be read carefully at every stage of dissertation preparation.

-The Office of Graduate Studies, Arts & Sciences, requires each student to make the full text of the dissertation available to the committee members for their review at least 1 week before the defense.
-Most degree programs require 2 or more weeks for the review period; students should check with their faculty.
+The Office of Graduate Studies, Arts & Sciences, requires each student to make the full text of the dissertation available to the committee members for their review at least one week before the defense.
+Most degree programs require two or more weeks for the review period; students should check with their faculty.

 The Dissertation Defense

-The committee is appointed by the Office of Graduate Studies, Arts & Sciences, upon the request of the degree program.
-The student is responsible for making the full text of the dissertation accessible to their committee members for their review in advance of the defense.
-Faculty and graduate students who are interested in the subject of the dissertation are normally welcome to attend all or part of the defense but may ask questions only at the discretion of the committee members.
-Although there is some variation among degree programs, the defense ordinarily focuses on the dissertation itself and its relation to the student’s field of expertise.
+The student is responsible for making the full text of the dissertation accessible to their committee members for their review in advance of the defense according to program rules.
+Washington University in St. Louis community members and guests of the student who are interested in the subject of the dissertation are normally welcome to attend all or part of the defense but may ask questions only at the discretion of the committee chair.
+Although there is some variation among degree programs, the defense ordinarily focuses on the dissertation itself and its relation to the student's field of expertise.

 Submission of the Dissertation

-After the defense, the student must submit an electronic copy of the dissertation online to the Office of Graduate Studies, Arts & Sciences.
-The submission website requires students to choose among publishing and copyrighting services offered by ProQuest’s ETD Administrator.
+The submission website requires students to choose among publishing and copyrighting services offered by ProQuest's ETD Administrator.
+Students are asked to submit the Survey of Earned Doctorates separately.
 The degree program is responsible for delivering the final approval form, signed by the committee members at the defense and then by the program chair or director, to the Office of Graduate Studies, Arts & Sciences.
 Students who defend their dissertations successfully have not yet completed their PhD requirements; they finish earning their degree only when their dissertation submission has been accepted by the Office of Graduate Studies, Arts & Sciences.

 Concentration Requirements